maritime-web/ArcticWeb/README.md

 ## CI Test Server - Latest and Greatest

-The CI server continuously deployes the latest and greatest to a separate test server:
+The CI server continuously deploys the latest and greatest to a separate test server:

 https://arcticweb-alpha.e-navigation.net (requires credentials only available to development team)